rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 It's all about using Firebase in React for this application we are going to build together.
 Firebase, bought by Google in 2014, is your enabler for having a realtime database in React, for having extensive authentication and authorization, and even for deploying your application.
 You will be able to build real world applications with React and Firebase without worrying about implementing a backend application yourself.
 All the things a backend application would handle for you, authentication and a database, is taken care of by Firebase.
 There are plenty of businesses out there who are using React and Firebase to power their applications.
 It the ultimate combination to launch a {{% a_blank "MVP" "https://en.wikipedia.org/wiki/Minimum_viable_product" %}}.

 Take your time to sign up on the {{% a_blank "official Firebase website" "https://firebase.google.com/" %}}.
 After you have created an account on their platform, you should be able to create projects and you should have access to your project dashboard.
 Now, create a project for this application on their platform whereas the project can have any name.
 In the case of this application, run it on the free pricing plan.
 If you want to scale your application later on, you can change the plan.
+Follow this [visual Firebase setup and introduction guide](https://www.robinwieruch.de/firebase-tutorial) to learn more about Firebase's dashboard and features.

 Next, find the project's configuration in the settings on your dashboard.
 There you have access to all the necessary information: secrets, keys, ids and other details to set up your application.
 You will copy these in the next step to your React application.